Sophie (musician): 2017–2021: Oil of Every Pearl's Un-Insides

 In July 2018, Sophie revealed work on four new projects, including a newly released debut album, which were all going to be released that year.
 Sophie said, "I have the next one finished...
 I'm going to release four albums this year".
-In an interview with Lenny Letter, Sophie said that Sophie had done so much collaborating with other people that, "Basically, I've done a whole new album in the last two weeks."
-When asked to clarify whether this was a comment on EPs or albums, Sophie stated that it would be "a mix".
-Sophie had also been working with Kim Petras, Charli XCX, and Bibi Bourelly on new material within the year, as well as some rap collaborations in addition to the confirmed Lady Gaga collaboration.
+In an interview with Lenny Letter, Sophie said that she had done so much collaborating with other people that, "Basically, I've done a whole new album in the last two weeks."
+When asked to clarify whether this was a comment on EPs or albums, she stated that it would be "a mix".
+She had also been working with Kim Petras, Charli XCX, and Bibi Bourelly on new material within the year, as well as some rap collaborations in addition to the confirmed Lady Gaga collaboration.

 At the 61st Annual Grammy Awards, Oil of Every Pearl's Un-Insides was nominated for Best Dance/Electronic Album, and Sophie made history as both one of the first openly transgender artists to be nominated in this category and one of the three first openly transgender women to be nominated for a Grammy.
-During a red carpet interview at the ceremony, Sophie confirmed work on a remix album of Oil of Every Pearl's Un-Insides.
+During a red carpet interview at the ceremony, she confirmed work on a remix album of Oil of Every Pearl's Un-Insides.
 In July 2019, Oil of Every Pearl's Un-Insides Non-Stop Remix Album was announced as part of an exclusive 3-CD set that included the original Oil of Every Pearl's Un-Insides album as well as a clutch bag featuring its artwork.
 The remix album was later released as two videos on YouTube on 29 July.

-Sophie's September 2020 single "Metal" was a collaboration with Jimmy Edgar.
-In January 2021, the single "Unisil" was released two days before Sophie's death.
-Sophie had made the song alongside Product and initially released it as a digital bonus track.
+Sophie featured on the September 2020 single "Metal" by Jimmy Edgar.

+In January 2021, Numbers announced a new single release pairing a remix of "Bipp" by Autechre with the Product-era track "Unisil"; Sophie had previously stated that she wanted "NO remixes" of her music "unless it's Autechre" and called them "my heroes."
+The single was released two days before Sophie's death.